-Figures 6 and 7 map the areas covered by each directory of the RBOC publisher YP between 1999 and 2014.
-The outline in bold marks the boundaries of the 3-digit zipcode for 071, and the graph also maps adjacent areas as well.
-In 1999, all three directories covered much of the same region and nearly the entire 3-digit zipcode.
+Figures 4 and 5 map the areas covered by each directory of the RBOC publisher YP between 1999 and 2014.
+The bolded outline marks the boundaries of the 3-digit zipcode for 071, and the graph also maps adjacent areas as well.
+In 1999, all three directories covered much of the same region and nearly the entire 3-digit zipcode, although the directories cover substantially different regions outside of the 3-digit zip code.
+These different directories were presumably meant to appeal to different types of consumers in the zip code.
 By 2014, the publisher rescoped the directories, so that each directory covered a different region of the zipcode.
 The first directory covers the northernmost region while the second directory extends to the western region beyond the 3-digit zipcode.
 The third directory covers the central and southern parts of the 3-digit zipcode.